Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Data analysis and evaluation

 \subsection{Model selection}

 After fitting all the 4 models, we have used a Model Selection criterion to select one `best' working model.
-The $\textbf{R}$-package \texttt{loo} was used for this purpose; see \cite{loo}.
-This package allows computations of efficient approximate leave-one-out cross-validation for fitted Bayesian models via \texttt{rstan} \cite{loo-paper}.
-From existing posterior simulation draws, \texttt{loo} computes approximate Leave-One-Out Cross-Validation (LOO-CV) using Pareto smoothed importance sampling (PSIS), a relatively new procedure for regularizing importance weights.
+The $\textbf{R}$-package \texttt{loo} \cite{loo} provides a quick and convenient way to diagnose and compare model fits, and we have used the same in this work.
+The software computes approximate Leave-One-Out Cross-Validation (LOO-CV) using Pareto smoothed importance sampling (PSIS), a relatively new procedure for regularizing importance weights.
+We refer to \cite{vehtari2017practical} for a detailed discussion on `loo' with Stan.
 As a byproduct of the calculations, \texttt{loo} can also obtain approximate standard errors for estimated predictive errors and for comparing predictive errors between two models.
-We have also used PSIS-LOO-CV instead of WAIC, because PSIS provides useful diagnostics and effective sample size and Monte Carlo standard error estimates; see \cite{loo-paper}.
+When comparing any two fitted models, the package can estimate the difference in their expected predictive accuracy by the difference in their $\hat{\text{elpd}}_{\text{loo}}$, the Bayes Leave-One-Out estimate of the expected log pointwise predictive density (elpd).
+This difference will be referred to as \texttt{elpd\_diff}.
+For a large enough sample size (used to fit the data) this difference approximately follows a standard normal distribution.
+This will facilitate all the model comparisons that we have used in this paper.
 The following Table \ref{loo_table} provides the LOO-CV comparison results for the 4 models.

-The ELPD is the theoretical expected log pointwise predictive density for a new dataset, which can be estimated, e.g., using cross-validation. \texttt{elpd\_loo} is the Bayesian Leave-One-Out estimate of the expected log pointwise predictive density. \texttt{elpd\_diff} is the difference in \texttt{elpd\_loo} for two models.
-For large enough sample sizes (used to fit the data) this difference is an approximate standard normal distribution.
-From Table \ref{loo_table}, we see that LOO criterion selects the Model 3 as the best model and it is better than the Model 2 as seen by the \texttt{elpd\_diff} which is significant at $\sim$68\%.